Posts

 Image

 1990 Dir.
-Francis Teri AKA The Suckling If trashy, splashy, very un-PC horror is your thing, then Sewage Baby will no doubt have you positively convulsing with shameful delight.
-A monstrously mutated foetus runs amok in a brothel and kills its unsavoury inhabitants.
-Meanwhile, Daily Mail readers across the nation become inconsolably outraged.
-A young college couple discover that they are going to be parents.
-Before you can say ‘come to daddy’ he whisks her off to a brothel for an abortion claiming they have no other choice.
-She is reluctant, saying she needs more time to think and points out ‘I’m gonna do, whatever I wanna do.’
-She is soon drugged by the domineering brothel matriarch, Big Momma, who makes it her business to make the decision for the young woman.
-After she performs a horrific procedure to end the pregnancy, she disposes of the fetel matter in a most undignified manner.
-What she didn’t count on however, was that on encountering some convenient toxic waste
+Francis Teri AKA The Suckling If trashy, splashy, very un-PC horror is your thing, then Sewage Baby will no doubt have you convulsing with shameful delight.
+A monstrously mutated foetus goes on a vengeful killing spree in a brothel.
+A college student discovers she is pregnant.
+Before she even has time to fully process this or make any decisions, her boyfriend takes her to a brothel insisting she has an abortion.
+She is reluctant, saying she needs more time to think.
+She is soon drugged by the domineering Madam of the brothel, Big Momma, who makes it her business to make the decision for the young woman.
+After Big Momma performs the abortion, she disposes of the fetal remains in a most undignified manner.
+What she didn’t count on however, was that on encountering some convenient toxic waste in the sewers, the aborted hell-bent-on-revenge foetus would soon mutate into a gigantic and slobbering creature, complete with claws, fangs and the ability to spin webs of

 Night of the Creeps